-Although growth is observed everywhere, growth rates differ across jurisdictions (see Appendix B Table 1), and with respect to the underlying products.
-Some jurisdictions such as Germany, recorded particularly strong growth in real estate investment funds over the period; formula-based funds grew in a limited number of jurisdictions such as Belgium, France and Spain; money market funds remain largely a specific feature of France and the United States; etc. Considering ICI/IIFA data by asset class, the share of the main regions in total world assets, confirms this perception of a "regional specialization."
+Although growth is observed everywhere, growth rates differ across countries (see Table 1), and with respect to the underlying products.
+Some countries such as Germany recorded particularly strong growth in real estate investment funds over the period; formula-based funds grew in a limited number of countries such as France, Belgium and Spain; money market funds remain largely a specific feature of the United States and France; etc. Considering ICI/IIFA data by asset class, the share of the main regions in total world assets, confirms this perception of a "regional specialisation".
 Whereas the Americas represented about two thirds of 2004 world equity assets, they barely exceeded the weight of Europe (46% against 43%) in world bond fund assets.
-The weight of Europe in "Other funds" reveals the specific importance taken by more "complex" CIS products, a broad concept extending here from hybrid funds to structured funds, such as guaranteed or formula-based funds (see infra, Part 3 for a description).
+The weight of Europe in "Other funds" reveals the specific importance taken by more "complex" CIS products, a broad concept extending here from hybrid funds to structured products, such as guaranteed or formula-based funds (see infra, Part 3 for a description).